thunderace/Oak-Arduino-Makefile/README.md

 ##dependencies
 - this project install the lastest stable  oak_core and the last esptool2 and xtensa-lx106 toolchain
+- the fork git oak-cli is used because the release version has a bug not corrected
 - you need nodejs installed

 ##before upload